gamer01/alpha-zero-general/ninemensmorris/NineMensMorris.md

 - const plane "turns without mill" (50-turns until draw)
 - const plane "player with turn"

+The board gets inverted after every turn switch, so that the model can train on a agnostic view

 ## Action space
 The actions need to be independend of the phase, therefore they will be encoded with the triple